 - Hotspot in Košice,

 Through IOM managed spaces and in coordination with local partners, IOM shares information on services and social protection systems and raises awareness of the risks of trafficking in human beings.

 IOM also provides legal counsel and information on how to register for Temporary Refugee Status.
-From the very first days to 25 May 2022, IOM has provided this assistance to 2,461 individuals crossing into Slovakia.
+From the very first days to 20 September 2022, IOM has provided this assistance to over 4,648 individuals crossing into Slovakia.

 Watch more: #Ukrainecrisis / IOM support at the Vyšné Nemecké border crossing